 Selsey Bill and the Hounds is a Marine Conservation Zone (MCZ) designated on the 31st May 2019.
 The site contains two marine Sites of Nature Conservation Importance (mSNCIs); Mixon Hole and the Hounds.

-The small inshore site is just under 13km² and is located on the western side of Selsey Bill and extending out seawards to include the Hounds rocky reef in the northwest and the rock features off the headland itself.
+The small inshore site is just under 16km² and is located by the town of Selsey in West Sussex, extending out seawards to include the Hounds rocky reef in the northwest and the rock features off the headland itself.

 Links to further information